AYJACKSON-ICS4U/20time-log-due-every-saturday-night-sarahchoww/README.md

   **November 20 - 24:**
     Will ask my sister who has downloaded the program on her mac how she did it

+  **November 27 - Dec 1:**
+    Learned how a servo works from Robotics Club.
+Got an arduino uno, works fine on my computer with no error.
+Attached the servo that I borrowed from Robotics Club and used the "Sweep" example from the sketchbook.
+I altered the delay so it would run smoothly.